Qila Rai Pithora

 Qila Rai Pithora or Lal Kot (lit.
 "Rai Pithora's Fort") is a fortified complex in present-day Delhi, which includes the Qutb Minar complex.
-It was constructed in the reign of Tomar ruler Anangpal Tomar between c.
+It was constructed in the reign of Tomar Rajput ruler Anangpal Tomar between c.
 1052 - c.1060 CE.
 It is termed as the "First city of Delhi".
 Remains of the fort walls are scattered across South Delhi, visible in present Saket, Mehrauli around Qutb complex, Sanjay Van, Kishangarh and Vasant Kunj areas.